 Platform Committee

-At this June's Democratic State Convention, the 2025 Platform Committee will present updates to the Delaware Democratic Party Platform.
+At the Democratic State Convention, the Platform Committee will present its proposed 2025 Delaware Democratic Party Platform.
 Our State Party's Platform sets our party's priorities, helps chart a path for candidates, sets legislative goals, and lets Delawareans know where Delaware Democrats stand on the issues that matter most.

 Supporting Documents